Valente-Coding/ModularMultiplayer/Assets/ModularMultiplayer/Scripts/MP_Objects/README.md

 ### 2. Setup the Manager
 1. Create an empty GameObject in your scene
-2. Add the `NetworkedGameObjectManager` component
+2. Add the `MP_NetworkedGameObjectManager` component
-3. Assign your `NetworkedObjectRegistry` to the `Object Registry` field
+3. Assign your `MP_NetworkedObjectRegistry` to the `Object Registry` field
 4. Configure settings (max objects, debug logging, etc.)

 ### 3. Add to Network Prefabs
-1. In your `NetworkManager`, add the `NetworkedGameObjectManager` prefab to the Network Prefabs list
+1. In your `NetworkManager`, add the `MP_NetworkedGameObjectManager` prefab to the Network Prefabs list
 2. Ensure all your spawnable prefabs are also in the Network Prefabs list

 ### 4. (Optional) Add Example Spawner
-1. Add the `NetworkedObjectSpawner` component to test the system
+1. Add the `MP_NetworkedObjectSpawner` component to test the system
 2. Configure spawn points and input keys
 3. Assign the same registry used by the manager